openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 # Monoprice Whole House Audio Binding

-This binding can be used to control a Monoprice MPR-SG6Z (10761) & Dayton Audio DAX66, Monoprice 31028, or Xantech 4x4 & 8x8 whole house multi-zone amplifier system.
+This binding can be used to control a Monoprice MPR-SG6Z (10761), Monoprice Passive Matrix (39261) & Dayton Audio DAX66, Monoprice 31028, or Xantech 4x4 & 8x8 whole house multi-zone amplifier system.

 The binding supports two different kinds of connections: